nim-lang/Nim/doc/manual.md

 The statements following the `except` clauses are called `exception handlers`:idx:.

-The empty `except`:idx: clause is executed if there is an exception that is not listed otherwise.
-It is similar to an `else` clause in `if` statements.

 If there is a `finally`:idx: clause, it is always executed after the exception handlers.